-Velo Birmingham is set to return in Spring 2019 after a successful inaugural event
+Velo Birmingham is set to return in Spring 2019 after a successful inaugural event, on 12th May 2019

 Birmingham is the UK’s second largest city with a population of over one million, expanding to almost three million across the wider West Midlands area.

 It is therefore surprising to learn that there are so few sportives available for cyclists in Birmingham.
 A quick look on the British Cycling website shows just six sportives within a 30km radius of Birmingham.
 These include; Bike for St Basils, The Swan Cycle Worcestershire Sportive, Tommy Godwin Challenge, Mad March Hare Sportive, The Lapierre Tour of the Black Country and Round the Wrekin.

 In addition to these sportives, Bloodwise hold their annual Birmingham Bikeathon in Cannon Hill Park, Birmingham.
 Unlike the Wirral Bikeathon, the Birmingham event is more akin to a sportive, with a choice of three routes; 26m, 52m or 100m.

 It was this tremendous gap for a good sportive in the Birmingham area that led to the first Velo Birmingham event in 2017, giving not only cyclists in the West Midlands area a great cycling event but also those further afield across the UK.